kakitone/MetaFinisherSC/README.md

         ls -lt

-3. Go back to the main directory containing MetaFinisherSC and run the following two commands
+3. Go back to the main directory containing MetaFinisherSC and run the following two commands.
+Here we assume that /usr/bin/ is the path to your MUMmer.

         python finisherSCCoreLib/finisherSC.py -par 20 dataFolder/ /usr/bin/